cmusatyalab/PyEdgeSim/README.md

    * Set up the simulation scenario.
    * Set up the data management engine and visualization tools (InfluxDB and Grafana).
    * Set up the automation engine

 4. Connect your OpenRTiST client to the server.

 5. Run a test automation.

 6. Generate a test report.

+** Updated: 11/8/2022 See some new Tips and Tricks from a recent install of PyEdgeSim

 ------
 ## PyEdgeSim Platform